We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best bottle cooler with added features

-The cool (pun intended) thing about this cooler from PackIt is that there is no need to use a cooling pack — just flatten the cooler and freeze overnight before using.
+The cool (pun intended) thing about this cooler from PackIt is that there is no need to use a cooling pack — just flatten the cooler and freeze it overnight before using.

 It has a removable divider and can fit four bottles, including bigger brands like Tommee Tippee.
 A few parents complain about leaks, but most folks really love this cooler.